goschtl/zope/zope.site/trunk/README.txt

-This package allows for local component registries and local component management.
+This package adds support for persistent local component registries for the zope component architecture.